 The CR Writers board will list information for writers, as that information comes in to us.
 Please send any information about writing groups, contests, and conferences to us at firstname.lastname@example.org.

-Pines & Plains Libraries, Elbert County, is looking for local authors to do book signings.
-Our two closest libraries to Castle Rock are in Elizabeth and Kiowa, in the Pines & Plains Libraries system.
-The libraries facilitate creativity in all mediums by holding workshops throughout the year.
-They want CRW writers to know that the library district is open to acquiring their works, and they would like to help writers sell books through book talks and signings.
-Contact Tim Miller, director, at firstname.lastname@example.org.
+Pines & Plains Libraries in Elbert County is looking for local authors to do book signings or teach workshops at their libraries in Elizabeth and Kiowa, The libraries facilitate creativity in all mediums by holding workshops throughout the year.
+The library system also wants area writers to know that they are open to acquiring new works, and they would like to help writers sell books through book talks and signings.
+Contact Tim Miller, director, at email@example.com.
 Miller served as a librarian for DCL for seven years, and he is a member of CRW.

 The Poetry Society of Colorado meets on 3rd Saturdays at 10 a.m.
 Visiting takes place before, with the meeting convening at 10 a.m. sharp.
 The meeting place is Peebles, 909 Wadsworth Blvd, Lakewood, CO 80214, 2nd floor.